Manish Rawat

-Manish Rawat (मनीष रावत) is an Indian politician and a member of the 18th Legislative Assembly in India.
+Manish Rawat (मनीष रावत) is an Indian politician and a member of the 18th Uttar Pradesh Assembly in India.
 He represents the Sidhauli constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party political party.

 Early life and education

 Manish Rawat was born in Hardoi district.
-He attended the University of Lucknow & Dr. Ram Manohar Lohia Avadh University and attained Master of Arts & Bachelor of Education degrees.
+He attended the University of Lucknow and Dr. Ram Manohar Lohia Avadh University and attained Master of Arts and Bachelor of Education degrees.
 Rawat belongs to the scheduled caste category.

 Political career

 Manish Rawat has been a MLA for one term.
-He represented the Sidhauli constituency and is a member of the Samajwadi Party political party.
+He represented the Sidhauli constituency and is a member of the Bhartiya Janta Party political party.